james-stevens/wallet-ids-in-dns/code/README.md

 The container provides an HTTPS service only.
 The URL for the api is `/ico/v1/api?name=<wallet-name>`.

+There is a demo of this container at https://ico.jrcs.net/

 ## Container Environment Variables

 | Variabe Name | Use